 If you or a member of your family has been affected by clinical negligence, or any personal injury that was caused by the negligence of someone else, we may be able to assist you in claiming compensation.

-Contact The Legal Line on 0800 0328511, or complete an online claim enquiry form, for cost free, sympathetic advice and assistance.
+Contact The Legal Line on 0800 0328511, or complete an online claim enquiry form, for expert, sympathetic advice and assistance.